 When relationships have been defined within contacts, they can be used to build enrolments quickly.

 There are multiple ways you can search for contacts in the onCourse database.
-The simplest method is to open the contact window and begin typing the contact's last name in to the quick search window.
+The simplest method is to open the contact window by typing Contact into the Find Anything search on the Dashboard, and then typing the contact's last name in to the quick search window.
 This will find matching contacts based on the text you have entered.

 The filters and tag groups in the left hand side of the window are also a quick way to find contacts.
 For example, if you have the core filter 'students currently enrolled' ticked, and select a subject tag, like 'computers' you will see a list of results returned showing all the students who are currently enrolled in a class for a course tagged with a computer tag.